 Jump to:

-- unsweetened non-dairy milk - obviously oat milk is the top choice here!
+- Unsweetened non-dairy milk: Obviously oat milk is the top choice here, but others work, too.
+Soy, macadamia, and cashew milk are great options.
 If you don't mind added oil, choose a full-fat oat milk or barista blend.
-You can also use homemade oat milk.

 How to Make Oat Milk Ice Cream

-- Refrigerate the mixture until cold (anywhere from 2 hours to overnight).
+Refrigerate the base mixture until cold-anywhere from 2 hours to overnight.

-- Churn the ice cream according to manufacturer's instructions for your machine.
-It will be the consistency of soft serve.
+Churn the ice cream according to manufacturer's instructions for your machine (find no-churn instructions below).
+It will be the consistency of soft serve at this point.

-- Allow the ice cream soften at room temperature for about 15 minutes, then scoop and enjoy!
+Once fully frozen, let it soften at room temperature for about 10 minutes, then scoop and enjoy!

-So even though ice cream requires some planning, it's not like it's a difficult process.
-It just requires a little patience, but once you taste this creamy and healthy ice cream you'll know it was all worth it.
+Even though making ice cream requires some planning, it's not a difficult process.
+It just requires a little patience, but once you taste this healthy ice cream you'll know it was all worth it!

 No-Churn Instructions